DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/lectures/week-10/sdff-chapter-10/_index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IPmSR--BktE?start=286" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 {{% note %}}
-On the other hand, in order to slow the perception of time, regular rhythms and volumes can be used to lull the audience into a sense of certainty.
-A sparse mix, which under-stimulates the sensory faculties, or the sound of clocks, which combine regularity with a literal reminder of time, will also increase the sense of how long a moment takes.
-By way of example, the lead-up to a royal execution in To Kill A King is drawn out by the regular striking of a bell, playing over shots of a hushed crowd.
-Sound and image work together to stretch out the monarch’s final moments.
-The slowed sense of time creates a contemplative mood, giving the audience a chance to reflect on what has led them to this point.
+- **Techniques to Slow Down Perceived Time**:
+  - Use regular rhythms and constant volumes.
+  - Sparse mixes or the sound of clocks can elongate time perception.
+Example: the execution scene in "To Kill A King" emphasized by the regular striking of a bell.
 {{%/ note %}}